Top Secret (role-playing game): Top Secret/S.I. edition

 In 1987, TSR published Top Secret/S.I. ("Special Intelligence"), a revised edition designed by Douglas Niles.
 The TSR Product Code for the revised boxed set is TSR-7620.
 S.I. introduced a more structured gaming environment in which players worked as agents for secret intelligence agency ORION against its evil adversary, WEB.
 Later source books in the product line introduce both supernatural (Agent 13) and futuristic (F.R.E.E.Lancers) adventure settings.
 These settings introduced several recurring characters such as Sebastian Cord and Agent 13.

-The Top Secret brand ceased production in 1992.
-TSR was purchased by Wizards of the Coast in 1997, which in turn was purchased by Hasbro in 1999.
+TSR stopped producing Top Secret/SI material in 1992.

 Combat system

 Top Secret/S.I. uses a fast, simple, unified combat system based upon a percentage roll.

 The original Top Secret uses separate systems for Hand-to-Hand Combat (rock-paper-scissors) and Projectile Combat (two, ten-sided dice).

 Combat is divided into 5-second rounds.
 If necessary, rounds are subdivided into 1 second "phases."
 In each round, Weapon Possession and then Hand-to-Hand Combat are resolved first.
 In each phase, character movement follows Projectile Combat.
 Characters may move up to 15’ per phase.
 Weapon firing order is determined by each weapon's speed and five categories of twenty eight condition modifiers (Drawing, Shooter's Movement, Wounds, Aiming, and, for the initial round, Surprise Factor).